He works with start-ups, brand-led businesses and specialises in conversation design.

 I soon realised, however, that this challenge applies even more to start-ups that are still trying to win their first fans.
 My entrepreneurial side was reawakened and I was keen to return to working in a less defined role so I decided try start-up number 2.

-I've now been running Lucid Media (my content design consultancy) for just over six months and I've already worked with some great clients.
-I'm just in the process of making my first hires and I'm hoping become the go-to agency in London for content design work.
+I've now been running labworks.io (my product design consultancy) for almost a year and I've already worked with some great clients.
+I'm just in the process of making my first hires and I'm hoping become the go-to agency in London for content and conversation design work.

-I also run London's largest monthly content meetup called the Content Lab.
+I also run London's largest monthly content meetup called The Lab.
 Previous sessions have included how to use design thinking and harnessing user research to create content.